Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Work with a therapist on more complex or intense targets

-- Use self-administered EMDR between sessions to reinforce progress
+- Use self-guided exercises between sessions to reinforce progress

 - Process minor triggers as they arise in daily life